HossamAbubakr/Weathy/README.md

 ## Technologies

 NodeJS was used as the server.
-HTML and Pure JS was used for the front end.
+HTML, CSS and Pure JS was used for the front end.

 ## Features